Git Beyond the Basics: Git Bundle and Archive

 This is part 4 of a 6-part series on Git commands.

-Git’s bundle and archive commands aren’t broadly known, but they can serve a variety of purposes.
-Git bundle and Git archive both provide the means to output portions of a repository.
+Git bundle and Git archive commands aren’t broadly known, but they can serve a variety of purposes.
+They both provide the means to output portions of a repository.
 The key distinction is what they include:

 What’s the Difference Between Git Bundle and Git Archive?